jalilmohseni/LibraryManagement-Assignment1/README.md

 - **Test the API using Postman**
 - **API Documentation**
 - **API Endpoints**

 📡 API Endpoints

-📡 API Endpoints

-📌 Library Members
+## 📌 Library Members

-Method
+### Method

-Endpoint

-Description

-GET
+- Get all members

 /api/members

-Get all members

-GET
+- Get a member by ID

 /api/members/{id}

-Get a member by ID

-POST
+- POST

 /api/members

 Add a new member

-PUT
+- PUT

 /api/members/{id}

 Update a member

-DELETE
+- DELETE

 /api/members/{id}

-Delete a member (Only if no borrowed books)
+- Delete a member (Only if no borrowed books)

-📌 Books
+## 📌 Books

-Method
+### Method

-Endpoint

-Description

-GET
+- Get all books

 /api/books

-Get all books

-GET
+- Get a book by ID

 /api/books/{id}

-Get a book by ID

-POST
+- POST

 /api/books

 Add a new book

-PUT
+- PUT

 /api/books/{id}

 Update a book

-DELETE
+- DELETE

 /api/books/{id}

 Delete a book (Only if not borrowed)

-📌 Authors
+## 📌 Authors

-Method
+### Method

-Endpoint

-Description

-GET
+- Get all authors

 /api/authors

-Get all authors

-GET
+- Get an author by ID

 /api/authors/{id}

-Get an author by ID

-POST
+- POST

 /api/authors

 Add a new author

-PUT
+- PUT

 /api/authors/{id}

 Update an author

-DELETE
+- DELETE

 /api/authors/{id}

 Delete an author (Only if no books)

-📌 Borrow Records
+## 📌 Borrow Records

-Method
+### Method

-Endpoint

-Description

-GET
+- GET all borrow records
+-
 /api/borrowRecords

-Get all borrow records
+- Get a borrow record by ID

-GET

 /api/borrowRecords/{id}

-Get a borrow record by ID

-POST
+- POST

 /api/borrowRecords

 Add a new borrow record (Validations applied)

-PUT
+- PUT

 /api/borrowRecords/{id}

 Update a borrow record

-DELETE
+- DELETE

 /api/borrowRecords/{id}

 Delete a borrow record

-🤦🏼‍♂️ Testing with Postman
+## 🤦 Testing with Postman

 Open Postman.